Reduce, Reuse, Recycle

 Recycling is great.
 But reducing your waste in the first place is an even better way to put the lid on your trash and conserve resources.
 By focusing on waste at home, work, or school, you help significantly lower carbon emissions and other environmental impacts associated with extracting virgin materials, manufacturing products, and waste disposal.

-Click here for a one-page summary of waste prevention, composting, reuse, and recycling resources for Lake Oswego residents and businesses.
+Find a printable list of waste prevention, composting, reuse, and recycling resources for Lake Oswego residents and businesses and other resources below.

 What Is Waste Prevention?

 Waste prevention is reducing the amount of solid waste we make that would need to be recycled or put into the garbage.
 Waste prevention means using fewer materials to do the same job, buying and using products containing recycled materials, reusing materials before they get recycled or thrown away, and purchasing products that use less materials and energy.

 Here are some waste prevention ideas for your household or business: